 Natural stone surfaces must be sealed to prevent or minimize staining.
 Leaving natural stone untreated may greatly hinder the complete removal of stains in the future.
 The following suggestions are for impregnating the stone and will allow the stone to breathe.
 Allow new installations to cure for 72 hours prior to applying sealer.

-Need tile sealers in Paradise Valley, Scottsdale, Gilbert, Mesa, Chandler, or another surrounding city?
-Contact Arizona Stone Care today for a free quote on your slate tile floor cleaning, restoration, and polishing services, or call to learn more about our marble etching removal contractors, limestone tile restoration, flagstone tile sealing, travertine tile cleaners, or a variety of our other top rated tile and natural stone cleaning services.
+Need tile sealers in Paradise Valley, Scottsdale, Gilbert, Mesa, Chandler, QC tile sealing, or another surrounding city?
+Contact Arizona Stone Care today for a free quote on your slate tile floor cleaning, restoration, and polishing services, or call to learn more about our marble etching removal contractors, limestone tile restoration, flagstone tile sealing, residential travertine tile cleaners, or a variety of our other top rated tile and natural stone cleaning services.